lululxvi/deepxde/docs/user/parallel.rst

 Parallel training with DeepXDE
 ------------------------------

 Data-parallel acceleration is straightforward with DeepXDE.
-Currently, it is supported with TensorFlow 1.x.
+Currently, it is supported with TensorFlow 1.x and random collocation points sampling.
 Acknowledge that Horovod supports PyTorch, TensorFlow 2.x, paving the way towards multiple backend acceleration.

 To perform the data-parallel acceleration for 2 GPUs, simply run::